Acting materialistically in an imperfect world: LLMs as means of production and social relations

 LLMs are not libraries.
 The criticism that a library connects people to the original source while an LLM produces answers without one is not entirely wrong.
 But I think LLMs are closer to people.

-Human beings spend their entire lives absorbing vast quantities of text, code, and images, without asking permission from the copyright holders.
+Human beings spend their entire lives absorbing text, code, and images, without asking permission from the copyright holders.
 They work that material into something of their own and produce, at times, something that is little more than pastiche and, at other times, connections nobody had made before.

 Nicholas Carlini at Anthropic recently ran an experiment in which he tasked Claude Opus 4.6 with writing a C compiler in Rust from scratch, without internet access, in a clean-room setting.
 The result was a hundred-thousand-line compiler that builds the Linux 6.9 kernel on x86, ARM, and RISC-V; compiles PostgreSQL, FFmpeg, SQLite, and Redis; and passes 99% of the GCC torture test suite.
 To my knowledge, no Rust-written C compiler has come close to that.
 It is hard to call this reproduction.

-The same framework makes clearer why not all generative AI is alike.
-The difference between LLMs and image generation models is not a technical one—it is a difference in what kind of labor is displaced and how.
+Not all generative AI is alike, and the difference is not purely technical.
+It is a difference in what kind of labor is displaced and how.
 When an image generation model produces work in the style of a specific artist, it directly encroaches on that artist's market.
-This is not the replacement of a function; it is the replacement of an existence.
+What gets displaced there is not some abstract function but a working artist trying to stay alive.
 Where the surplus goes in that transaction is telling.
-Marx's concept of the Verelendung of labor plays out more directly in image generation than anywhere else in this space.
+Marx's Verelendung of labor is more directly at work in image generation than in LLMs.
 Whether the same measure applies to LLMs is a much more complicated question.

 The default viewpoint